 Enter your email & I'll send it to your inbox.
 Plus, get great new recipes from me every week!

-- Pork rub.
-I doubled my Homemade Pork Rub, which contains brown sugar, paprika, onion powder, garlic powder, chili powder, dry mustard powder, kosher salt, and black pepper.
-I used smoked paprika for these ribs.
-For more spice, add cayenne pepper or red pepper flakes.
+- Pork rub: I doubled my signature Homemade Pork Rub, which contains brown sugar, smoked paprika (regular works too, but the smoked stuff is worth tracking down), onion powder, garlic powder, chili powder, dry mustard powder, kosher salt, and black pepper.
+I sometimes add a pinch of cayenne or red pepper flakes for heat.

 - BBQ sauce.
-Use your favorite BBQ sauce or make homemade BBQ sauce.
+Use your favorite store-bought or homemade BBQ sauce.

 How To Make Smoked 3-2-1 Ribs